 This might take a little bit of research and practice but it is completely doable.
 Only do not wait until the week of the party before you start your experiment.
 We advise that you try making this maybe one month before the event.

-That way, you would have enough time to order from a season pro cake decorator in the event that you discover that you can’t pull it off.
+That way, you would have enough time to order from a seasoned pro cake decorator in the event that you discover that you can’t pull it off.

 It’s a season to be happy; what better way to be happy than with a piñata cake and more so one in the shape of a Christmas tree!